Dating Tips For People Who Want A Great Relationship

-Dating can be difficult.
-When you go on what feels like an endless string of dates, and you still haven't found anyone who is even remotely close to becoming "the one," you may feel like giving up on the dating scene entirely.
+Authentic dating can be difficult.
+When you go on an endless string of dates, and you still haven't found anyone who is even remotely close to becoming "the one," you may feel like giving up on the dating scene entirely.

 But fear not—the right person for you is out there, waiting to be found.
 What follows are some dating rules and dating tips to find the right one to help complete your life, as well as some tips to keep your spirits up and help you find that long-lasting, fulfilling relationship and dating experience you've always wanted.
 If you’re interested on how to be in a relationship, keep reading.

-Yes, it's important to keep your eye on the ball when it comes to looking for the person with whom you want to spend the rest of your life.
+Yes, it's important to keep your eye on the ball when looking for the person with whom you want to spend the rest of your life.
 If you plan to be the best girlfriend, it is also ideal to look for the right partner.
 However, you shouldn't make the process of finding that person the center of your life.

 If you focus too much on finding a mate, you will neglect other areas of your life that need attention too, such as your family, friends, career, and even your health.
-Keeping your life balanced ensures that you remain happy and healthy, as well as more interesting, which is certainly useful when you finally do meet that special person.
+Keeping your life balanced ensures that you are being happy before dating, healthy, and more interesting, which is certainly useful when you finally meet that special person.

 Keep in mind that first impressions are not always a good indicator of a person's personality.
 This is especially true in the age of online dating.
 It takes time to get to know someone, and you have to be able to see how they react in situations where they may not be as eager to please.

 For instance, how does this person react to being hungry or tired?
 Do they crack under pressure when things don't go their way, or do they just roll with the punches?
-On the same token, it is important,to be honest with this person and to allow them to see the person you are.
-Pretending to be someone you're not for the sake of impressing the other person or to try on a different personality does no one any good in the end.
+By the same token, it is important to be honest with this person and to allow them to see the person you are.
+In the end, pretending to be someone you're not for the sake of impressing the other person or to try on a different personality does no one any good.

-We're always so quick to hide our flaws, but it is our flaws that make us who we are.
-And you just never know whether the person you're trying to impress may think that your flaw is cute or endearing.
-Plus, when you are open and honest, you are encouraging the other person to do the same, which provides the building blocks to a more honest relationship going forward.
+We're always so quick to hide our flaws, but our flaws make us who we are.
+And you never know whether the person you're trying to impress may think that your flaw is cute or endearing.
+Plus, when you are open and honest, you encourage the other person to be as well, providing the building blocks to a more honest relationship going forward.

 Tip #3: Put Away Your Phone

 This should go without saying, but when you're on a date with someone new, you should be devoting all of your time and attention to the date.
-You can learn a lot about another person from their body language, facial expressions, and other visual cues that you can't see when you're focused elsewhere, like on your cell phone.
+You can learn much about another person from their body language, facial expressions, and other visual cues you can't see when you're focused elsewhere, like on your cell phone.

-Plus, imagine how the other person feels when he or she is trying to forge a genuine connection with you, and you are mentally somewhere else.
-You may have a legitimate reason for checking your cell phone intermittently, like you're on call for work, or you have young children that you may need to check up on, but it still appears incredibly rude—especially if your date has opted to turn his or her phone off for the night to focus on you.
+Plus, imagine how the other person feels when they are trying to forge a genuine connection with you, and you are mentally somewhere else.
+You may have a legitimate reason for checking your cell phone intermittently, like you're on-call for work, or you have young children that you may need to check up on, but it still appears incredibly rude—especially if your date has opted to turn their phone off for the night to focus on you.

 If you absolutely must be tuned in to your phone during your date, turn on notifications, and make sure they are loud enough to hear over the din of the restaurant, or wherever you are meeting.
 This way you can rest assured that you don't miss anything, should something come up, and that you are giving your date your undivided attention.

-You know it yourself: you can tell if someone is genuinely interested in what you have to say.
+You know it yourself: you can tell if someone is genuinely interested in your words.
 You can't fake that stuff.
-If you're just pretending to listen to the other person or to care about what he or she has to say, they'll know.
+If you're pretending to listen to the other person or to care about what they have to say, they'll know.

 This is also a great way to fight those first-date jitters.
-By focusing on what your date is saying and the gestures he or she is making, you will give less attention to your internal thought process.
+By focusing on what your date is saying and the gestures they are making, you will give less attention to your internal thought process.
 This means that you are giving yourself less time to freak out, which allows your true persona to shine through with less effort on your part.

 Tip #5: Don't Forget To Have Fun